jamesmunns/jamesmunns-ng/content/blog/fmt-unreasonably-expensive.md

 +++
-title = "Panic is Unreasonably Expensive for Embedded Rust" date = 2019-12-08 draft = false in_search_index = true
+title = "Formatting is Unreasonably Expensive for Embedded Rust" date = 2019-12-08 draft = false in_search_index = true